Dead People Server

 Sir Georg Solti (conductor) -- Dead.
 Died September 5, 1997.
 Born October 21, 1912.
 Home Page IMDb FindAGrave

-Alexander Solzhenitsyn (writer/Soviet emigre) -- Alive.
+Aleksandr Solzhenitsyn (writer) -- Dead.
+Died August 3, 2008.
 Born December 11, 1918.
-Wrote the controversial One Day in the Life of Ivan Denisovich, eventually emmigrated from the Soviet Union and has lived in Vermont since the mid-70s.
+Wrote the controversial One Day in the Life of Ivan Denisovich, won the Nobel Prize, expelled from the Soviet Union and lived in Vermont from the mid-70s until he returned to Russia in the '90s.
+Home Page IMDb Obituary FindAGrave

 Brett Somers (actress) -- Dead.
 Died September 15, 2007.
 Born July 11, 1924.
 Match Game player, Jack Klugman's long-separated wife in real life, she played his ex-wife in The Odd Couple.
 Home Page IBDB IMDb Obituary FindAGrave